-When we think about the digital world, one platform seems to stand out above all others: YouTube.
-What began as a small website to share videos has grown into one of the most influential digital platforms on the planet.
-Today, YouTube is everywhere — on our phones, computers, and even our televisions.
-People watch it on the train, at home, or during a lunch break.
-For many, it has become a normal part of everyday life.
-But YouTube is not only about funny clips and music videos.
-It plays very different roles depending on where in the world you look.
+If you think about the digital world and the platforms in the digital world, there is one platform that has been at the forefront for quite some while now: YouTube.
+It began as a small website on which you could share videos, but it has grown into the most influential platform on the planet.
+Today, YouTube is everywhere.
+It is on our computers, our phones and even on most modern televisions, but most importantly it is in all of our minds.
+People watch it on the train, at home, at school, or at work during a quick lunch break.
+For many, it has become part of everyday life.
+However, YouTube is not only about having fun.
+It plays very different roles, depending on where in the world you use it.

 History